bridgesra/expm_nf_mimic3_results_code/README.md

 ## Folder structure is
   - /.venv/ folder (.gitignored) holds pyvenv copies of python etc. Created  by you using the setup above.

-  - /data/* (gitignored) holds the mimic3 data, created by you.
+  - /data/* (gitignored) holds the mimic3 data (not included, instructions below).
 Below is what it should have after downloading mimic3 data and preprocessing it.
-    - /mimic/
+    - /mimic/ # note! this is a submodule
         - all_hourly_data.h5 # gitignored, must be downloaded.
 See notebooks/mimic_preprocessing/README.md for info/directions
         - lvl2_l_inf_normalized.h5 l_infinity normalized mimic3 data, note! not pivoted on hours yet
         - lvl2_z_normalized.h5 z-score normalized mimic3 data. note! not pivoted on hours yet